 After spending two days at our hotel in Benin, it was time to check out.
 We tried to pay with our cards, all six of them.
 None worked.
-You’d think I’d have learned never to travel with only a Naira based card after my experience here but no, I did not.
+You’d think I’d have learned never to travel with only a Naira-based card after my experience here but no, I did not.

-In our defense though, we did try to get cash in dollars before we travelled but that didn’t work out.
+In our defence though, we did try to get cash in dollars before we travelled but that didn’t work out.
 We also changed some money at the border earlier but we were still short.
 After a bit of running around, with the hotel staff’s help we were able to sort things out before making our way to the Benin – Togo border at Hillacondji.

-Crossing the borders at Hillacondji & Aflao
+Lagos Accra Road Trip: Crossing the borders at Hillacondji & Aflao

 We were asked for about 2,000cefa on the Benin and Togo side for my sister’s first crossing (I crossed for free).
 Two people we met there (one Ghanaian and the other Togolese) covered this cost for us.
 When we got Aflao border, we were asked for 3,000 cefa each.